AlessioRom2001/Smart_warehouse/README.md

   - **Wheel encoders**: Allow the AGV to compute its own position by measuring wheel rotations, enabling precise movement and localization.

 - **Weight sensors**: Positioned in the pallet pick-up area, these sensors detect the presence of a pallet ready to be collected by an AGV.
 They provide real-time feedback to the system about pallet availability at the end of the production line.

+- **Orders requests**: Orders arrival can be either from remote costumers or from an internal database.

+- **Installation and control consolle**: Device from where the system is deployed and configured.

+- **Computation server**: Hardware responsible for data elaboration and storage.

+## Architecture
+- **Microservices**: Each major function runs in its own container (see Dockerfiles and docker-compose.yaml).
+Every service in the container runs autonumusly and can be easily configurable without having to change the other modules.
+- **MQTT Communication**: All real-time data (slots, AGV telemetry, missions) is exchanged via MQTT topics which is the most suitable protocol for asyncrhonus processes and IoT devices communication like we have in thi application.
+- **REST API**: Inventory and telemetry data are exposed via HTTP endpoints for integration and visualization.
+- **Web UI**: Connects to the REST API and MQTT broker to provide a user-friendly dashboard.

 ## Main Components